 There are several reasons the Philippines is recognized as the “Call Center Capital of the World”.
-The country has top-notch talent, low costs of living, and a supportive infrastructure for business, the nation has become a top destination for those looking to invest in outsourcing.
+The country has skilled workforce, low costs of living, a supportive infrastructure for business, and a favorable business environment, the nation has become a top destination for those looking to invest in business process outsourcing (BPO).

 Deciding to start a call center in the Philippines would take several steps and the first step is to create a business plan which would help anchor your business operations.